benji-cannot-code/fast-vc-chromium-benchmark-run-4/content/test/data/attribution_reporting/simulator/README.md

   // List of zero or more sources to register.
   "sources": [
     {
-      // Required time at which to register the source in seconds since the
+      // Required time at which to register the source in milliseconds since
-      // UNIX epoch.
+      // the UNIX epoch formatted as a base-10 string.
-      "timestamp": 123,
+      "timestamp": "123",

       // Required origin to which the report will be sent if the source is
       // attributed.